Questions and Answers for Licensed Master Social Workers and Licensed Clinical Social Workers

 There are three possible options that may be available to you, if there are circumstances that make it impossible for you to comply with the continuing education requirements in a timely manner.
-However, you must submit the Registration Renewal Addendum with your Registration Renewal Document before your request for one of the options listed below can be considered.
+However, you must submit the Registration Remittance Addendum with your Registration Renewal Document before your request for one of the options listed below can be considered.

 A registration may be placed on inactive status if the licensee will not be practicing in New York.